 We’ve had a wonderful time travelling around the USA, it’s been better than we expected, to be honest.
 We didn’t think we’d find so much diversity, history, wildlife, and great food, ( have a look at some of the amazing food in New Orleans).

-If you are planning a USA road trip please don’t hesitate to get in touch if you think we can help at all.
+If you are planning a USA road trip please don’t hesitate to comment below if you think we can help at all.
+What places would you recommend to people visiting the USA?